Healthdirect Free Australian health advice you can count on.

 Your doctor may rule out these conditions by referring you for investigations such as:

-If you’ve been experiencing IBS symptoms for at least 6 months and these tests are all normal, then your doctor may diagnose you with IBS.
+• you've been experiencing IBS symptoms for at least 6 months

 How is irritable bowel syndrome treated?

-Your IBS symptoms can often be reduced by adopting healthy lifestyle habits including dietary changes.
+Your IBS symptoms can often improve by adopting healthy lifestyle habits, including dietary changes.

-Some foods and drinks commonly trigger IBS, so try to reduce your intake of the following to see if this helps:
+Some foods and drinks commonly trigger IBS.
+Try to reduce your intake of these to see if it helps:

 • gas-producing foods, such as onion, cabbage, Brussels sprouts, dried beans, lentils and cauliflower